 So, Toaster Oven or a Microwave?

-If you’re looking for an appliance that will let you cook, bake, and broil, you’ll want a toaster oven.
+If you’re looking for an appliance that will let you cook, bake, and broil, you should get a toaster oven.
 Particularly for people who don’t have a full-size oven, this appliance is the best choice.

 If you already own a full-size oven, the better choice would be a microwave.
-This will allow you to easily defrost and reheat foods.
+This will allow you to quickly defrost and reheat foods.